Lithill/Brain-Worms/README.md

    3. Solution: Reset tickMinutes, tickSeconds and intervalNum before game is played again.

 8.
    1. Expected behaviour: When pausing the game and navigating away from the page, everything should be paused when you come back to the page.
-   2. Actual behaviour: When pausing the game and navigating away from the page, the worm animation continues and the timer starts counting down from where it was set.
+   2. Actual behaviour: When pausing the game and navigating away from the page, the worm animation continues, and the timer starts counting down from where it was set.
-   3. Solution: Swap alert boxes for overlays.
+   3. Solution: Swap the alert boxes for overlays.

 9.
    1. Expected behaviour: On iPhone, user isn't given the option to stop the alert boxes popping up.
    2. Actual behaviour: On iPhone, user is given the option to "supress dialogs", which can break the game.
    3. Solution: Swap alert boxes for overlays.